rand-projects/fisb-rest/docs/source/document.rst

   (M) /notam-tfr

 NOTAM-TFRs may or may not be associated with a geojson object.
-If they are, the object may have multiple components.
+If they are, the object may have multiple geometries.

 NOTAM-TFRs are truncated after a certain number of characters and will end with the text ``'(INCMPL)'``.